 Arcteryx Trino Jacket

 We had to include an Arcteryx on the list, even though they tend to run expensive.
-At $225, the Trino is not even the top-of-the-line from Arcteryx but we think it is an
+While expensive, the Trino is not even the top-of-the-line from Arcteryx but we think it is

 Nike Wind Runner Jacket